 - Parking + transportation solutions

 Indeed’s data analytics set them on an interesting journey to a new workplace design.
-Find out what insights you can get about your workplace utilization by visiting our Guided Tour and selecting Room Insights.
+Find out what insights you can get about your workplace utilization by visiting our Guided Tour and selecting Workspace Insights.